14 Sep Saint Anthony College of Nursing Program Review

 Requirements for pre-licensure BSN

-To apply for the pre-licensure BSN program, students are advised to submit an official transcript to the SACN Admissions office together with a proof of completing 32 prerequisite courses having a cumulative GPA of 2.5.
+To apply for the pre-licensure BSN program, students are advised to submit an official transcript to the SACN Admissions office together with proof of completing 32 prerequisite courses with a cumulative GPA of 2.5.
 They should have also completed one nursing prerequisite course (either anatomy and physiology, microbiology, or chemistry) with a GPA of at least 2.7.
 Transcripts are considered official if sent directly from the institution.

 Bachelor of Science in Nursing (BSN)

 Decisions regarding the applicant’s acceptance to the BSN program is made by the Undergraduate Admissions & Progression Committee.
-This is also based on the fulfillment of admission requirements.
+This is based on the fulfillment of admission requirements.